• Skip to main content

 You don't need a bunch of fancy equipment to make a good pizza at home, but I'd be lying if I said there weren't are a few things that upped my pizza game by a lot.
 A lot, a lot.

-Baking steel: I make all of my pizza on my baking steel and I am obsessed with it.
+Baking steel: If I am using my home oven, I always use my baking steel -I am obsessed with it.
 I can't recommend it enough!
 If you don't have a baking steel (get one), you can use a pizza stone, or a baking sheet in a pinch.
 The baking steel will hold heat the best, giving you the closest results to a pizza oven, in your home oven.

 Pizza peel: After you stretch the dough, you'll transfer it to your pizza peel.
 This is where you'll add the sauce and toppings and then you'll use the peel to transfer the pizza to the steel or stone.
 It's tough to get your dough into the oven without a peel.
 Gotta have one!